1. Notes to accounts for the year ended March 31, 2016

 presented both along industry classes and geographic segmentation of

 customers, industry being the primary segment.
 The accounting

 principles used in the preparation of the financial statements are

 consistently applied to record revenue and expenditure in individual

 segments, and are as set out in the significant accounting policies.

-Services (ECS), enterprises in Retail, Consumer packaged goods and
+- Retail, Consumer packaged goods and Logistics (RCL)

-Geographic segmentation is based on business sourced from a particular
+Geographic segmentation is based on business sourced from specific

-geographic region and delivered from both onsite and offshore.
+geographic regions and delivered from both onsite and offshore

+locations.
 North America comprises the United States of America, Canada

 and Mexico; Europe includes continental Europe (both the east and the

 west), Ireland and the United Kingdom; and the Rest of the World

 comprises all other places except those mentioned above and India.